barnabasujvari/sleuth-applications/README.md

 # applications_container
 This is a coding assignment for Sleuth AI applicants.
 The deadline for this assignment is **7.
 April 2021 at 16:00 GMT**.
+When the assignment is complete, please add @PatrickTourniaire and @MiniXC as collaborators to your private fork of this repository.

 We are asking you to implement a function which finds valid stock tickers in a given string.
 You can find it under `api/get_ticker.py`.
+Optionally, you also expand the tests found int `tests/test_applications_container.py`.

-*This functionality has already been solved in the Sleuth AI platform, and any of your implementations remain your personal intellectual property.*
+*This functionality has already been solved in the Sleuth AI platform, and your implementation remains your personal intellectual property.*

 If you feel like your implementation could be expanded, please add a comment below said function.